If you’ve been researching ozone generators for any extent of time, then I’m sure you’ve heard at least one person say how they’re dangerous.

 (Fun fact, you can’t buy an ozone generator in California.
 They banned them for residential use because of the dangers.)

 But that isn’t to say that you can’t run an ozone generator in your home, if you know what to do with one, you can enjoy the benefits of them like me!
 However, I must point out that I literally use my ozone generator like once a year max.
 I use my other air purifiers and whatnot just about every single day, all day.
-(With the exception of my humidifier, which I only bring out in the winter when humidity drops really low.)
+(With the exception of my humidifier, which I only bring out in the winter when the humidity drops really low.)

 Should I Buy an Ozone Generator?